mathiasdahl/jdxi-midi-impl-doc-plain/README.md

 The first version only contains the first few sections as well as section 5.
 Parameter Address Map, which is what I am mostly interested in.
 I might add the other sections too, if I feel the urge.

+The official documentation can be found here: http://www.rolandus.com/support/by_product/jd-xi/owners_manuals/350585

 Enjoy!